Parental leave in the United States: Child health and development

 Longer maternity leave (up to 25 weeks) is associated with a reduction in post-neonatal and child mortality.
 A 2017 study found that there was almost a 50% reduction in the probability of infant rehospitalization when women took maternity leave that was partially and fully paid.
 According to data from the 2006–2010 U.S. National Survey of Family Growth, paid maternity leave of 3 or more months for employed mothers is associated with a higher chance of the mother starting breastfeeding and breastfeeding her child at six months.
-The American Academy of Pediatrics (AAP) currently recommends six months of breastfeeding exclusively, and continued breastfeeding as foods are introduced for one year for its medical and neurodevelopmental benefits for the child.
-Mothers who are not engaged in employment may be more able to participate in consistent breast-feeding, since maternal employment can interfere with breastfeeding.
-The Center for Disease Control and Prevention states asthma, obesity, Sudden infant death syndrome, type 2 diabetes, gastrointestinal infections, and certain infections are all less likely to occur in breastfed babies.
-Research suggests that breast-feeding has the ability to yield substantial child health improvements in disease prevention and immune system build-up.
-Moreover, further evidence indicates that maternal care is especially crucial during the first couple of months following child birth, or the time in which American maternity leave is in effect.
-Finally, evidence shows that paid maternity leave plans can increase paternal involvement in child care as shown by California's state paid maternity leave program.
+The American Academy of Pediatrics (AAP) recommends exclusively six months of breastfeeding and continued breastfeeding as foods are introduced for one year for its medical and neurodevelopmental benefits for the child.
+Mothers who are not engaged in employment may be better equipped to participate in consistent breastfeeding since maternal employment can interfere with breastfeeding.
+Consequently, parents with a secured salary are more likely to spend the extra time that they would have spent working supervising their infant, monitoring their sleep, and taking them to preventative well-child visits.
+One study on the effect of California's 2004 PFLA found a 12% decrease in post-neonatal mortality rates after 2004, supporting the results that paid family leave has a visibly positive impact on families.

+The Center for Disease Control and Prevention (CDC) states asthma, obesity, sudden infant death syndrome (SIDS), type 2 diabetes, gastrointestinal infections, and certain infections are all less likely to occur in breastfed babies.
+On that same note, research suggests that breastfeeding has the ability to yield substantial child health improvements in disease prevention and immune system build-up.
+Examples include, but are not limited to, decreased gastrointestinal disease, chronic digestive disease, and lower respiratory infections.
+Moreover, further evidence indicates that maternal care is especially crucial during the first couple of months following childbirth, or the time in which American maternity leave is in effect.
+Finally, evidence shows that paid maternity leave plans can increase paternal involvement in child care, as shown by California's state paid maternity leave program.